-If you have a conventional grid tied inverter, it can only provide power based on what the PV panels can directly generate from the solar energy arriving on any particular day.
-However, new generation 'hybrid' inverters can also use the power stored in batteries as needed.
+If you have a conventional grid tied inverter, it can only provide electricity based on what the PV panels can directly generate from the solar energy arriving on any particular day.
+However, new generation hybrid inverters can also use the power stored in batteries as needed.

 They use a mix of renewable energy from solar panels and that from the grid to charge the batteries, and supply the load as needed.

 There remains the need for batteries, and unless I'm grossly mistaken, the inverter will shut down if the grid fails, or goes into load shedding.

 You'll notice that Microcare, a company involved in the advanced development of new systems, still uses two inverters if you wish to be grid tied in a country with an unstable utility.

 To my mind, in South Africa, it makes little sense to be grid tied; rather accept that there will be periods that you have surplus power that goes wasted than spend a fortune on an extra inverter; and risk having your hardware damaged by a mains voltage spike.